macGRID-SRN/hitchBOT/app/README.md

 - [x] Voice recognition to make speech system
 - [x] Always On.
 Ability to stay on for as long as the tablet has power, without freezing.

-<s>** note a separate application might be made as an over looker to ensure this app is functioning correctly and is on.<\s>
+<s>** note a separate application might be made as an over looker to ensure this app is functioning correctly and is on.</s>
 A separate app (custom made) was used to modularize the always on feature, and for other technical reasons.